 Well, that’s enough about us and my business, for now anyway.
 If you have any questions, please feel free to ask - just click Contact Me.

-If you’re at all interested in building a business like this, take a look at SBI!s video tour.
+If you’re at all interested in building a business like this, take a look at SBI!s video tour by clicking on the ad box above.
 They’ve even just started a special program for folks who already have a WordPress blog, so if that’s you, check out SBI! for WP.

 Summer 2016 Update